International Office Student Health Record

 and the American College Health Association (ACHA) web site at:

-Student health insurance purchased through Wabash College is required for International students.
+All students are enrolled in our Reimbursement Program.
 If you have private health insurance, it may have a limited network of doctors or other restrictions, which may not provide coverage in Crawfordsville.
 It is also imperative that if you are covered by your family health insurance that you have a copy of your insurance card with you at school (please attach a photocopy to your health record if possible).
 Our school nurse also handles all of the student health insurance issues in addition to her nursing duties.

 The Student Health Center is open from 8:30 a.m. to 2:00 p.m.
 Monday through Friday when classes are in session.
 The physicians see students from 11:30 a.m. to 12:50 p.m.
 We ask that the students contact the health center prior to coming in to be seen.
 This allows us to provide enough time for the student’s needs and to minimize time away from studies.
 We recommend that you call ahead for an appointment.
 Students are seen in the Health Center without charge regardless of insurance status.
-Laboratory tests, X–rays and any other ancillary procedures will be billed to the student’s private or student health insurance.
+Laboratory tests, X–rays and any other ancillary procedures will be billed to the student’s private or student reimbursement program.

 Regarding privacy: if you are age of 18 or older, the care you receive while at Wabash is protected by federal law.
 Parents will be informed only when authorized by the student or in emergency situations.
 Parents may also be informed if a student has a health problem where he could present a danger to himself, other students or the college staff.